revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 6. Fit all models and compare training time

-This mirrors the timing comparison in the chapter.
-Exact times will vary by machine, but relative ordering is the main idea.
+ Exact run times will vary by machine, but relative ordering is the main idea.

 ```python